CONSTITUTION OF SINFONICRON LIGHT OPERA COMPANY

 4. The aforementioned Executive Board is required to attend the entirety of camp.

-5. Should any officer not fulfill the duties of their office, they may be removed from office via the process outlined in Article III, Section V.
+5. Should any officer not fulfill the duties of their office, they may be removed from office via the process outlined in Article V, Section V.

 6. The term of the Executive Board is from the date of election in the previous academic year, through the date of election in the academic year that includes the performance.
 Members of the Executive Board should expect to and will be expected to carry out regular responsibilities throughout this period of time.